hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The technic terms of art you well should know,
 >
-> 'Ere you to quadrille balls attempt to go
+> There you to quadrille balls attempt to go
 >
 > Learn them by heart, that when you dance, you may
 >
-> Know what comes next, and be what's term'd au fait.
+> Know what comes next, and be what's termed au fait.
 >
-> Quadrilles are form'd in octagons and squares,
+> Quadrilles are formed in octagons and squares,
 >
 > The couples stand quite opposite in pairs;
 >